-Price inflation rate has been derived from appropriate market instruments (Italian inflation-linked bonds).
-The consumer price inflation rate shown is used to determine the projected automatic premium increases, equal to the growth in the consumer price index plus a percentage chosen by the customer (typically 3%), for products with this characteristic; the internalisation of the models has allowed this feature to be modelled for each single contract.
+Price inflation rate has been derived from appropriate market instruments (Euro Swap inflation curve).
+The consumer price inflation rate shown is used to determine the projected automatic premium increases, equal to the growth in the consumer price index plus a percentage chosen by the customer (typically 3%), for products with this characteristic.
 Management expenses expressed as a per-policy amount are assumed to increase at the per-policy expense inflation rate.